 I often like it to use the 100-400mm lens to really focus on one subject in the landscape.
 For example when the peaks are surrounded by clouds that slowly draw away during sunrise, you can create some magical photos when only focussing on a specific subject when zooming in on one of the peaks.
 The picture below I took during one if the sunrise adventures we had at Bica da Cana.
 At first the clouds were too high to see anything, but as soon as the sun was rising, the clouds slowly disappeared creating these magical scenes.

 Of course you can also fly the drone here if you have one.
 We would absolutely recommend that because you can get some incredible shots here.
 One of our pictures has been used by the Tourism Board of Madeira to announce they won the “Worlds Leading Island Destination” award!

 Bica da Cana hike

 After you’ve watched the sunrise at Bica da Cana viewpoint you can eventually do the Bica da Cana hike towards the Pináculo.
 This is a short but very sweet hike and a perfect start of the day.
-Especially when there are low hanging clouds in the valley, I would absolutely recommend you doing this hike as you can enjoy the wonderful views then even longer.
+Especially when there are low hanging clouds in the valley I would absolutely recommend you to do this hike.
+In that case you can enjoy the wonderful views even longer.

-The total distance of the Bica da Cana hike is only 4.5 kilometres, so it’s nothing too long or strenuous to do after sunrise.
+The total distance of the Bica da Cana hike is only 4.5 kilometres.
+So it’s nothing too long or strenuous to do after watching sunrise.
 Just a casual morning walk.
 The hike will take you to the base of the Pináculo which is visible from viewpoint as well.
 Along the hike you will pass several waterfalls which you have to pass underneath.
 You don’t need a morning shower after haha!